-When did you know what you wanted to do for your career?
+When did you know what you wanted to do?

 I’m 34 and I already feel like I have had so many careers!
 I've been a cookbook writer, a fashion designer and now a jeweller.
 But really all I have ever wanted to do is make things that bring joy to people